 One state, many plans

-When you see your state listed below, make sure you only invest in the exact state plan I show.
-That’s the key.
-Otherwise you could end up in a stinker of a plan.
 I have a direct link for you to the good plan in a state and you can usually invest directly online.
-If you just click on my link below you won’t mess up and go to a bad state option!
+If you just click on my link below, you won’t mess up and go to a bad state option.

-Taking the set it and forget it approach
+Age-based portfolios allow you to set it and forget it

 When you open a 529 account, do it in your name — not your child’s name.
 Your child should only be listed as a beneficiary.
 Assets in a 529 plan have very little effect in the financial analysis of most schools because kids are only listed as the beneficiary, not the owner.

 Your money in a 529 plan is invested in a pool much like a mutual fund.
 I recommend that you look at the investment option available in most plans known as the “age-based portfolio.”
-This lets the plan adjust to a more conservative mix of investments as your child gets closer to college age.
+This lets the plan seamlessly adjust your investment to a more conservative mix as your child gets closer to college age.

 With an age-based portfolio, when your child is two or three, the plan may be heavily invested in stocks.
 As they reach 15 or 16, the plan will have less stocks and more bonds.
 This adjustment is done automatically by the fund’s manager.
 No action is required on your part.
 It’s true “set it and forget it.”

-For more money-saving advice, see our Education section.
+For more money-saving advice about college, see our Education section.

 Dean’s list with high honors: